onumtiger/MemeGenerator/finalproject/project_README.md

 - the jwt token is created using the jsonwebtoken package (https://www.npmjs.com/package/jsonwebtoken).
 JWT are used to encode information store at them at the client
 - the password is encrypted and decrypted with bcrypt (https://www.npmjs.com/package/bcrypt).
 Bcrypt uses a given salt to hash e.g. passwords
 - the communication between backend and frontend is done with axios (https://www.npmjs.com/package/axios).
 With axios http requests are generated to use a restful api.
 - creating memes via screenshots is done with puppeteer (https://www.npmjs.com/package/puppeteer).
-Puppeteer enanbles interacting with the browser via code e.g. to navigate between pages.
+Puppeteer enables interacting with the browser via code e.g. to navigate between pages.
 - the body-parser (https://www.npmjs.com/package/body-parser) is used to use bodies of http requests in our middleware.
-- Using nodemon (https://www.npmjs.com/package/nodemon) real time changes in our backend are possible as it reloads everytime a change is saved
+- Using nodemon (https://www.npmjs.com/package/nodemon) real time changes in our backend are possible as it reloads every time a change is saved
 - Jest (https://www.npmjs.com/package/jest) is a testing library which enables automated testing.
-It can be modified in several ways to enbale e.g. UI testing using puppeteer.
+It can be modified in several ways to enable e.g. UI testing using puppeteer.
 - cors (https://www.npmjs.com/package/cors) is used to enable middleware usage
+- Bootstrap (https://www.npmjs.com/package/bootstrap) and Sass (in the form of node-sass: https://www.npmjs.com/package/node-sass) were used to be able to write nicer CSS code

 ## How to use our voice control: